Audiveris/audiveris/docs/_pages/ui_tools/README.md

 Most user corrections can be done at the end of a sheet transcription (at the final `PAGE` step of the engine pipeline).

-Some corrections are more effective at earlier moments; experience will tell you.
+Some corrections are more effective at earlier moments; experience will tell us.
 Here are interesting stopping points, presented in chronological order:

 * **SCALE** step is an interesting stop if the beams are questionable.
-That is, if you get a message saying that the beam thickness value is just "extrapolated", be careful!
+That is, if we get a message saying that the beam thickness value is just "extrapolated", we must be careful!
-This tells you that beam-related data could not reach the quorum needed to infer a reliable thickness value.
+This tells us that beam-related data could not reach the quorum needed to infer a reliable thickness value.
-So, measure the actual beam thickness by yourself (using the Pixel Board) and modify the beam scale if needed (see the [Sheet scale](../main/sheet_scale.md) section).
+So, let's measure the actual beam thickness on our own (using the Pixel Board) and modify the beam scale if needed (see the [Sheet scale](../main/sheet_scale.md) section).

 * **GRID** step is where staff lines, then staves and systems are detected.
-Hence, this is the most convenient point to interact if you need to manually modify lines and staves (see the [Staff editing](./staff_editor.md) section).
+Hence, this is the most convenient point to interact if we need to manually modify lines and staves (see the [Staff editing](./staff_editor.md) section).

-* **REDUCTION** step is where all candidate note heads are combined with candidate stems and beams and then reduced to come up with reliable notes (this does not include any flag or rest, which are addressed later in the SYMBOLS step).
+* **REDUCTION** step is where all candidate note heads are combined with candidate stems and beams and then reduced to come up with reliable notes -- this does not include any flag or rest, which are addressed later in the SYMBOLS step.
 It is a key moment in the engine pipeline, because these "reliable" notes will never be called into question by the following steps.
 So much so that their underlying pixels will not be presented to the glyph classifier during the